shared_preferences 2.3.3 copy "shared_preferences: ^2.3.3" to clipboard

 Migration and Prefixes #

-By default, the SharedPreferences plugin will only read (and write) preferences that begin with the prefix flutter..
+By default, the SharedPreferences class will only read (and write) preferences that begin with the prefix flutter..
 This is all handled internally by the plugin and does not require manually adding this prefix.

 Alternatively, SharedPreferences can be configured to use any prefix by adding a call to setPrefix before any instances of SharedPreferences are instantiated.
 Calling setPrefix after an instance of SharedPreferences is created will fail.
 Setting the prefix to an empty string '' will allow access to all preferences created by any non-flutter versions of the app (for migrating from a native app to flutter).